 Have you ever observed your fish swimming upside down and still alive?
 Well, there are a few species of fish that do that as part of their routine.
 But, if you find a lot of fish doing that, it may be something that you need to be worried about.
 Ever wondered why is your fish swimming upside down?
-We will try to find the causes for this strange looking behaviour.
+We will try to find the causes for this strange-looking behaviour.

 Why Is My Fish Swimming Upside Down or Sideways?